 Thou shalt always be changed by what is said to you

 One of the earlier exercises I use when teaching novice improvisers is often Word at a Time Story.
 In this narrative game, each player, typically in a circle, provides the next sequential word to a spontaneous story.
+(You can read a full description of the exercise here.)
 Among the many helpful lessons one can glean from this simple little game is that the more you try to drag the story back to your particular vision, the more likely you are to destroy it or grind the process to a screeching halt.
-Conversely, while efforts may not construct the “best” stories known to humanity (especially if it’s your first try), the results are nearly always something wonderfully unique that no one member of the group would have written alone.
+Conversely, while efforts may not construct the “best” stories known to humanity (especially if it’s your first try) the results are nearly always something wonderfully unique that no one member of the group would have written alone.
 This little moment of improv narrative magic can’t happen if we’re not all willing to drop our personal agendas and be changed by the offers of our teammates and collaborators.

 There can be so many things weighing against us in this battle to be flexible and resilient.
 If you’ve subliminally planned out a few next steps, an unexpected wrench in the works can throw you off your game and preconceived notion for how the scene “should” turn out.
 If you like control or struggle with trust, truly letting a new direction emerge can elevate your fear levels as you now have to deeply invest your energy into your partner(s).
 If the proffered idea strikes you as inferior or bland or trite or over-original, it can be exceedingly difficult to abandon your seemingly more nuanced or colorful or unique or organic choice.
 But this is what improv and, one could argue, theatre in general is about: change.
 And improv specifically is about the risk of adding energies together in new and surprising ways and finding the unexpected connections therein.
 Otherwise, we’d just do these make-em-ups by ourselves!